 Prof. Haick made his mark at the age of 32 with the development of the Nano Artificial Nose.
 The Na-Nose uses nanosensors guided by artificial intelligence to detect the scent of more than 23 specific disease biomarkers in a person’s breath, including various cancers, kidney disease, and Parkinson’s and Alzheimer’s diseases.
-As of August 2020, he was furthering the award-winning breathalyzer technology to pick up the novel coronavirus that causes COVID-19, even in infected people who are asymptomatic.
+In 2020, he began furthering the award-winning breathalyzer technology to pick up the novel coronavirus that causes COVID-19, even in infected people who are asymptomatic.

-Prof. Haick has registered more than 42 patents and launched multiple startups, including NanoVation, which manages chronic respiratory conditions, and Nanose Medical, which would bring the COVID-19-related tech to market.
+Prof. Haick has registered more than 50 patents and launched multiple startups, including NanoVation, which manages chronic respiratory conditions, and NaNose Medical, which would bring the COVID-19-related tech to market.
 He has also developed a wearable health monitor system that can be attached to shirts, jewelry, and eyeglasses, allowing users to go about their days without interruption as the technology detects any signs of early disease.

 His artificially intelligent nanoarray technology has earned him prestigious grants including the Marie Curie Excellence Grant, European Research Council grants, and the Bill & Melinda Gates Foundation Award.
 He has coordinated with many consortia including the LCAOS to develop a diagnostic test for lung cancer, and the EU’s Horizon2020 ICT consortium to develop the SniffPhone — a product that attaches to a smartphone and screens the user’s breath for early disease detection.